NSalem/BanditConf/README.md

 Same as Q1V1, but with two learning rates for the means (as Q2)

 ### Q1V2
 Same as Q1V1, but with two learning rates for the _variances_ of the outcomes.
+This is inspired by the idea that the value of more pleasant stimuli is encoded with more precision ([Polania, Woodford, and Ruff,2019](https://www.ncbi.nlm.nih.gov/pubmed/30559477)).

 ### Q1V1-T, Q2V1-T, Q1V2-T
-These are versions of Q1V1, Q2V1, and Q1V2 with a "satisficing" choice rule, calculating the probability that the oputcome of each option is bigger than a threshold (T), (cummulative density function of T given the learnt distribution mean and sd).
+These are versions of Q1V1, Q2V1, and Q1V2 with a "satisficing" choice rule, which calculates the probability that the oputcome of each option is bigger than a threshold (T), (cummulative density function of T given the learnt distribution mean and sd).
 Then these probabilities are input into a softmax function.
 Additionally, there is some decay in the learnt value of the unchosen option, such that it drifts towards the treshold:
 <img src="./Figures/driftQ.PNG">

 Notice the drift happens according to the learning rate of the mean.
 For Q2V1,there are two learning rates (for positive and negative prediction errors).
 I (somewhat arbitrarily) used the one for positive prediction errors.